bmuellerhstat/github/README.md

 1. creating a new repository
 2. editing it in browser
 3. github pages
-4. git workflow
+4. cloning
-5. new repo, clone
-6. add, commit, push
+5. git workflow: add, commit, push

 ## Applications
 * posting starter code